ALD-Lab/IT_PI/README.md

-# IT_PI: Information-theoretic Buckingham-Π theorem
+# IT-PI: Information-theoretic Buckingham-Π theorem
-_The code implements IT-PI, an information-theoretic, data-driven method to identify the most predictive dimensionless inputs for quantities of interests._
+_The code implements IT-PI, an information-theoretic, data-driven method to identify dimensionless variables with the highest predictive power._
 ## Introduction
 Dimensional analysis is one of the most fundamental tools for understanding physical systems.
 However, the construction of